• ZAKIR HUSSAIN, January 27, 2012

 On October 4, 2011, New Delhi and Kabul have signed a historic Agreement on Strategic Partnership (ASP) which will further strengthen the relations between the two neighbors.
 India is the fifth highest donor in Afghanistan with $2billion of aid and also engaged in various development projects in Afghanistan and the recent visit by Afghan President Hamid Karzai also marks the collaboration of expanding the training of Afghan National Security Forces (ANSF).

-The dawn of twenty-first century coincided with an unusual phenomena in the arena of international relations and that is the emergence of China and India as global powers.
-The steadily rising rate of economic growth in India has recently been around 8 percent per year and there is much speculation about whether and when India may catch up with and may even surpass China’s over 10 percent growth rate.
-India and China understand the concept of co-existence and the growth very well.
+The dawn of the twenty-first century coincided with an unusual phenomenon in international relations: the emergence of China and India as global powers.
+The steadily rising rate of economic growth in India has recently been around 8 per cent per year, and there is much speculation about whether and when India may catch up with and even surpass China’s over 10 per cent growth rate.
+India and China understand the concept of co-existence and growth very well.
 This engagement has elements of both rivalry and cooperation.

-On May 25 an explosion was reported outside the Delhi High Court in the scorching heat of the afternoon.
-It led to terror and fear amongst the people and without delay authorities set off high alert in the capital and tighten the security at public places.
+On May 25, an explosion was reported outside the Delhi High Court in the scorching heat of the afternoon.
+It led to terror and fear among the people, and without delay, authorities set off high alert in the capital and tightened security at public places.
 This has been the scene after every blast.
 Fortunately, no one was injured.
-May 25 blast was the second in the preceding eight months that happened on September 19, 2010.
-Many security measures were taken and made sure that further no such explosions would take place.
+The May 25 blast was the second in the preceding eight months, on September 19, 2010.
+Many security measures were taken to ensure no further explosions occurred.
+People, luggage, automobiles etc were thoroughly checked to avoid such situations.

-The 21st century is witnessing rapid development in various parts of East and Southeast Asia.
-The developing states in the region are struggling to maintain balance between their social obligations and economic reforms.
-It is their belief that technology could act as a catalyst for successful implementation of their development strategies.
-During the last few years Vietnamese government has invested significant resources in the development of its science and technology base keeping in mind the long-term interests.
+The 21st century is rapidly developing in various East and Southeast Asian parts.
+The developing states in the region are struggling to maintain a balance between their social obligations and economic reforms.
+They believe that technology could act as a catalyst for the successful implementation of their development strategies.
+During the last few years, the Vietnamese government has invested significant resources in developing its science and technology base, keeping in mind its long-term interests.
 Space technology is one such area identified by the Vietnamese government.

 • VIJAY SAKHUJA, September 10, 2011